-Spain is a beautiful place to visit in winter!
-The temperatures seldom grow cold, and many find them much more manageable than during the hot summer months.
-The crowds are smaller, the lines shorter, and the flights are cheap!
+Have you been searching for unique places to visit in Spain in winter?
+The Mediterranean is a beautiful winter sun destination.
+As winter temperatures seldom grow cold, and many travelers find them much more manageable compared to the hot summer months.
+And as a bonus, the summer crowds have dispersed, the lines shorter, and the flights are cheap.

-We’ve put together all the best places to visit in Spain during the winter months.
-Charming villages and little-known cultural gems.
-Vineyards that thrive in the wintertime.
-Coastal towns that are as warm and idyllic as most places are in summer!
+We’ve compiled all the best places to visit in Spain during winter.
+These include the top cities to visit in Spain, along with charming villages and little-known cultural gems.
+Plus, vineyards thrive in the wintertime, and coastal towns boast warm temperatures making them as idyllic as most places are in summer.

 What to Expect From Spain in Winter

 Spain is one of those perfect year-round destinations.
-It’s sunny and hot in summer, and Spain’s winter weather is mild and pleasant.
-Of course, there is a good deal of temperature variation across the country, and you’ll find it very different in the North than in the South!
+It’s sunny and hot in summer, and Spain’s weather in December is mild and pleasant.
+Of course, there is a good deal of temperature variation across the country, and you’ll find it very different in southern Spain to the north.

-Here’s a list of all the most beautiful historic towns and cities in Spain, and what makes them special.
-They might not be the first places that pop to mind, but an amazing winter vacation in Spain requires a little more creativity than a summer vacation, and these are the places that fit the bill best.
+It’s finally time to get into the best places to visit in Spain in winter.
+Here’s a list of all the most beautiful historic towns and cities in Spain and what makes them special even in winter months.
+They might not be the first places that pop to mind, but an amazing Spain winter holiday requires a little more creativity than a summer vacation, and these are the places that fit the bill best.

-- Logrono, Rioja – small-town atmosphere with stunning scenery
+- Logrono, Rioja– A small-town atmosphere with stunning scenery.

-- Sos del Rey Católico, Zaragoza – few tourists, historical significance
+- Sos del Rey Católico, Zaragoza– Sees fewer tourists and has historical significance.

-- San Mateo, Cantabria – great for hiking and exploring
+- San Mateo, Cantabria– Great for hiking and exploring and has incredible scenery even in the winter season.

-- Malaga – more popular city, with an amazing art scene
+- Malaga– A more popular city with an amazing art scene.

-- Segovia – fairytale architecture and iconic aqueduct
+- Segovia– Has fairytale architecture and iconic aqueducts.

-We love travelling throughout Spain, but these are some truly unique destinations.
-There’s also very little information about them on the web, so you may never have known that they’re exactly where you should be!
+We love traveling throughout Spain, but these are some truly unique destinations.
+There’s also very little information about them on the web, so you may never have known they’re exactly where you should be.

-We’ve gathered our favourite Spanish gems so that you can enjoy every moment of your winter vacation at the best locations.
+We’ve gathered our favorite Spanish gems for a winter getaway so you can enjoy every vacation moment at the best locations.

 1. Salamanca

-Salamanca has been nicknamed La Dorada, meaning ‘the golden one’, for its enchanting sandstone buildings, which often glow golden and bright.
+Salamanca has been nicknamed La Dorada, meaning ‘The Golden One’, for its enchanting sandstone buildings, which often glow golden and bright.
+One amazing fact about Salamanca is that the whole city has been designated as a UNESCO World Heritage Site, highlighting just how important it is to Spanish history.

-This is a great destination for younger travellers looking for something a little different.
-The University of Salamanca is the 4th oldest in the world!
+This is a great winter sun destination for younger travelers looking for something a little different.
+The University of Salamanca is the 3rd oldest university in the world.
 Because of this incredible university, the vibrant culture and nightlife rival that of much bigger cities.

-Salamanca is rich with history and heritage.
-So many cultures have moved through it in the millennia and influenced the city’s customs and architecture.
-You’ll see this in the plazas, in the food, and of course, in the wonderful buildings.
+Salamanca is filled with rich history and heritage.
+So many cultures have moved through it over the millennia and influenced the city’s customs and architecture.
+You’ll see this in its amazing plazas, food, and of course, wonderful buildings in the old town and beyond.

-The city’s Plaza Mayor is certainly one of the most beautiful in Spain.
-And be sure to visit Casa de las Conches, a very unusual 12th-century building studded with carved shells.
-There are a great many museums and attractions here, making it one of the top places to visit in Spain – particularly in winter.
+The city’s Plaza Mayor is certainly one of the most beautiful in Spain and is home to the iconic Cathedral of Salamanca.
+And be sure to visit Casa de las Conchas, a very unusual 12th-century building studded with carved shells.
+There are many great museums and attractions here, making it one of the top places to visit in Spain – particularly during the winter months.

 Top Attraction – What to Visit

 There are so many beautiful attractions here.
-But we recommend you visit the famous Salamanca Cathedral, one of Spain’s tourist attractions.
-The ornate cathedral is one for the books!
+But we recommend you visit the famous Salamanca Cathedral and enjoy a vivid audio tour to learn all of its wonderful history and details.
+The ornate cathedral is certainly one for the books.

 We adore this hotel.
-It is housed in a renovated convent, making it one of the most unique hotels in Spain!
+It is housed in a renovated convent, making it one of the best luxury hotels in Spain.
 Surrounded by Salamanca’s historic monuments, you’ll be right where you want to be.
 The rooms are lovely, combining modern decor with the traditional structure.

-Relax in the garden and stroll below the awnings, imagining what life may have been like here a hundred years ago.
+Relax in the garden and stroll below the awnings, imagining what life may have been like here a hundred years ago in this vibrant city.

 2. Logrono, Rioja

-Logrono is a very unknown city to the outside world – many Spaniards don’t even know where it is!
-This makes it the perfect place to visit for those looking for a secluded vacation.
-No tourists or crowds.
+While its average temperatures hang around 40°F, Logrono is a very unknown city to the outside world.
+This makes it the perfect place to visit for those looking for a secluded vacation and winter escape if you can brave the cold weather.
+Plus, no tourists or crowds.

-You’ll also find some of the best wines in the country – not to mention the best food!
-Indulge in the various local cuisine, find a cosy hotel, and enjoy the fine winter days.
+You’ll also find some of the best wines in the country – not to mention some of the best Spanish food.
+Indulge in the various local cuisines, find a cozy hotel, and enjoy a fine winter break.
 The fairytale landscape and perfect Spanish sunsets will make you wish you never had to leave.

-Some of our favourite things to do here are to stroll through the historic city centre, and indulge in the pinchos (local tapas).
+Some of our favorite things to do in the incredible city of Logrono are to stroll through the historic city center and indulge in the pinchos (local tapas).
 Hike through the mountains, often snow-capped in winter.
-And go on a wine tour – there are so many lovely vineyards in the area.
+And go on a wine tour — there are so many lovely vineyards in the area.

 Top Attraction – What to Visit

-Logrono’s top attraction is the baroque Cathedral of Santa María de la Redonda, with its impressive towers and striking appearance in the centre of the city.
+Logrono’s top attraction is the Baroque Cathedral of Santa María de la Redonda, with its impressive towers and striking appearance in the city center.
+It is a must-see attraction when visiting Spain.

 Where to Stay in Logrono – Hotel los Bracos